aki2o/log4e/README.md

                                                   (trace . "trace")))
 ```

-`log4e:deflogger` receive the following arguments.
+`log4e:deflogger` receives the following arguments.

 1. The elisp prefix.
 2. Format of log.
 The following words has a special meaning in it.
-    * %t ...
-Replaced with the 3rd argument.
+    -   %t &#x2026; Replaced with the 3rd argument.
-    * %l ...
-Replaced with LogLevel.
-Its list is "TRACE", "DEBUG", "INFO", "WARN", "ERROR" and "FATAL".
+    -   %l &#x2026; Replaced with LogLevel.
-    * %m ...
-Replaced with given message by the logging function.
+    -   %m &#x2026; Replaced with given message by the logging function.
 About them, see Coding section below.
 3. Format of time.
-This value is passed to `format-time-string` and replaced with its returend.
+This value is passed to \`format-time-string\` and replaced with its returend.
 4. Alist of the logging function name.
 This is optional.
-If nil, This value is `log4e-default-logging-function-name-alist`.
+If nil, This value is \`log4e-default-logging-function-name-alist\`.

 ### Coding

 Develop the elisp with logging.

 ```lisp
 (defun hoge-do-hoge (hoge)